By now, you’ve probably heard that too much sitting isn’t good for you.

 - Time Management.
 Sitting at your desk is a time-management strategy that should be praised.
 Not only are you getting your work done, but you are also in training for your next binge-watching marathon on Netflix.
 You are basically getting paid to practice sitting through 6 episodes of ‘The Crown.’

 - The Planet.
-Since you won’t be on your feet all day, your shoes don’t wear out as fast.
-This means you won’t have to throw your worn out shoes in landfills.
-Mother Nature will thank you if you simply stay seated.
+Your shoes don’t wear out as fast since you won’t be on your feet all day.
+This means you won’t have to throw your worn-out shoes in landfills.
+Mother Nature will thank you if you stay seated.

 “sitting more and moving less at your desk has significant benefits”…said no kinesiologist ever.

-In all seriousness, the answer isn’t just sitting or just standing.
-The answer is movement.
-Move through different positions and try not to stay in the same position for too long.
-Even transitioning just 2 hours of your workday into other positions can have a significant positive impact on weight, chronic disease, and morbidity.
+In all seriousness, the answer isn’t just: Sit or Stand.
+The answer is: Movement.
+Most importantly, move through different active sitting positions.
+Moreover, try not to stay seated or standing in the same position for too long.
+Similarly, even transitioning just 2 hours of your workday into other positions can have a significant positive impact on weight, chronic disease, and morbidity.